SKevo18/mhk_mods/README.md

 Since MHK games do not have an official modding tool, this repository is more of an experiment rather than a fully-fleshed out mod manager.
 If you have no idea what you are doing, then it is a better idea to try out the existing mods instead by downloading them from the [official website](https://mhk-mods.svit.ac).

+## Donate

+Like what I do?
+Consider [sponsoring me](https://github.com/sponsors/SKevo18) here at GitHub!

+The money will go towards paying for server fees required to run the [mhk-mods](https://mhk-mods.svit.ac) website and towards developing new mods.